About lab tests and arthritis

 Human leukocyte antigen (HLA) tissue typing tests

 These tests detect the presence of certain "genetic markers" or traits in the blood.
-For example B-27 is a genetic marker that nearly always is present in people with ankylosing spondylitis (a disease involving inflammation of the spine and sacroiliac joint) and Reiter's syndrome (a disease involving inflammation of the urethra eyes and joints).
+For example B-27 is a genetic marker that nearly always is present in people with ankylosing spondylitis (a disease involving inflammation of the spine and sacroiliac joint).
 This test also is positive in five to 10 percent of the healthy population.

 About urine tests